Recruitement

 News

-Jan 2023: The extension of our iBatch work (FSE’21) is accepted to TSE’23.
+Jan 2023: The extension of our iBatch work (FSE’21) is accepted to TSE 23.
 Congrats to Yibo and Jiaqi!

 Oct 2022: My student Wanning Ding received Ethereum Protocol Fellowship.
 Congrats to Wanning!

-Aug 2022: Invited to serve Euro S&P 23 program committee.
+Aug 2022: Serve Euro S&P 23 program committee.
 Please submit your best work: [CFP].

 Aug 2022: Our blockchain paper accepted to ConsensusDay 2022.
 Congrats to Yibo and Kai!